Mt-Lampert/propaed-it/content/pproj/collect-features.md

 * "Tidying up Dashboard"
 * "Creating a Checklist"
 * "Displaying a Checklist"
+* "Listing various Checklists"
 * "Updating a Checklist"
 * "Deleting a Checklist"
 * "Creating an Assignment"
 * "Displaying an Assignment"
-* "Listing Assignments"
+* "Listing various Assignments"
 * "Updating an Assignment"
 * "Deleting an Assignment"
+* "Creating a Message"
+* "Displaying a Message"
 * ...

 You get the idea.
 These are the features we have to collect.
+Write them down in a list.